MiguelLaura/screenshot/README.md

 ## Take

 For now, with the option `--authenticate`, this command works with a headed browser.
 To create an `authenticate_folder`, you can use the `authenticate` command (documentation below).
+If you want to be connected to some accounts, we advise you to connect in your browser and use the `--cookies` option.

 ```
 usage: python -m screenshot.cli take [-h] [--output OUTPUT] [--authenticate AUTHENTICATE] [--cookies] [--throttle] column [file] directory